kneitinger/kneitinger.github.io/_posts/2015-09-03-brtfs-raid-on-dmcrypt.markdown

 ---
 layout: post
 title:  "Btrfs on dm-crypt: An In-Depth Guide"
-date:   2015-08-21 22:27:19
+date:   2015-09-03
 author: Kyle Kneitinger
 group: tutorials
 ---

-## Introduction
----
-Two of the most important and exciting features for data storage that Linux has to offer are full disk encryption via dm-crypt, and built in RAID, [copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write#Copy-on-write_in_storage_media), and other modern storage pleasantries via the Btrfs file system.
-Both dm-crypt and Btrfs have volumes of information written on them, however, when I bought a shiny new ThinkPad 450s with 3 SSDs and set out to implement a system utilizing both features, I had trouble connecting the information into a cohesive process.
+Two of the most important and exciting tools for data storage that Linux has to offer are disk encryption via dm-crypt, and built-in RAID, [copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write#Copy-on-write_in_storage_media), and other modern storage features via the Btrfs file system.
+Both dm-crypt and Btrfs have volumes of information written on them, however, when I bought a shiny (on second thought, matte)  new ThinkPad 450s with 3 SSDs and set out to implement a system utilizing both features, I had trouble connecting the information into a cohesive process.
  I learned a lot from this installation and hope this tutorial will be helpful in providing a clear guide to a system with Btrfs RAID on top of dm-crypt.